eobrien2002/NLP/Machine Translator/README.md

-Hi,

-This project was my attempt at building a seq2seq LTSM Machine Translator.
+This project is a seq2seq LTSM Machine Translator.
 The model is currently fed with one-hot-encodings as at the time I was unaware of other embedding tpyes like Word2Vec.
 Please download the text file data from the following link: http://www.manythings.org/anki/ Note, you will also need to change the name of the text file the script reads if you want to use a different language.

-I hope you enjoy it!

-Ethan